 [High] Proposal 4.1.2-1a: -[ACTIVE]

-The existing stochastic channel model in section 7, TR 38.901 is enhanced to support ISAC evaluations
+The existing channel model in section 7, TR 38.901 is enhanced to support ISAC evaluations

-Adding a model for the sensing target
+Adding a model for the deterministic sensing target

-Adding a model for the channel component impacted by the sensing target, i.e., target specific channel, using section 7, TR 38.901 as start point.
+Adding a model for the channel component impacted by the deterministic sensing target, i.e., target specific channel, using section 7, TR 38.901 as start point.

-Check after September 2024 whether an alternative ISAC channel model based on [ray tracing/hybrid channel model] can be supported or not.
+FFS whether an alternative ISAC channel model based on [ray tracing/hybrid channel model] can be supported or not.